Above Ground Above Ground — How Long Do Pool Liners Last? Lifespan & Replacement Guide

 Liner Material and Thickness

 The gauge (thickness) of your vinyl liner plays a crucial role in longevity.
-Standard residential liners come in 20, 25, and 30 mil thicknesses.
-A 20 mil liner typically lasts 6-8 years, while a 30 mil liner can easily reach 10-12 years with proper care.
+Above-ground liners are usually sold by gauge (commonly 20-25 gauge, roughly 20 mil), while inground liners are measured in mil (20, 27/28, and 30 mil).
+A thinner liner typically lasts 6-8 years while a thicker one can reach 10-12 years — but installation quality matters as much as thickness, and a properly installed thinner liner can outlast a poorly installed thicker one with proper care.
 Premium liners with UV inhibitors and reinforced seams can extend this even further.

 Water Chemistry Impact

 Proper water balance is the single most important factor in liner longevity.
 Maintaining pH between 7.4-7.6 and total alkalinity between 80-120 ppm prevents premature liner degradation.
-High pH (above 7.8) causes liner materials to become brittle and fade, while low pH (below 7.0) makes liners sticky and prone to staining.
+High pH (above 7.8) causes liner materials to become brittle and fade, while low pH (below 7.0) is corrosive and can wrinkle or degrade the liner.

-Keep free chlorine levels appropriate for your CYA (stabilizer) level using the FC/CYA relationship - typically 3-5 ppm for most pools with 30-50 ppm stabilizer.
+Keep free chlorine levels appropriate for your CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more → (stabilizer) level using the FC/CYAFC/CYA chart — The chart that sets your chlorine target from your stabilizer (CYA) level — the two go together. see the chart → relationship - typically 4-6 ppm for most pools with 30-50 ppm stabilizer.
 Avoid shocking directly against the liner; always pre-dissolve chemicals in a bucket of pool water first.

 Sun and Weather Exposure